mpy-dev/micropython-decimal-number/README.md

     print(n.to_string_thousands())
         Result: 93,402.5184

-Micropython can be used to display information on a display with limited characters.
+Micropython can be used to print information on a display with limited characters.
 For example, on a 16x2 LCD (two lines of 16 characters).
 For these kind of cases exists the method **to_string_max_length**.
-It limits the representation of the number to a maximum length of characters.
+It limits the representation of the number to a maximum length of characters, including '.' and '-'.
 The minimum value is 8.
 If decimals cannot fit in, they are discarded.
 If the integer part of the number is bigger than the maximum length, the result is the string "Overflow".
-The decimal point is also considered.
 Some examples:

+                                ¹¹¹¹
+                       ¹²³⁴⁵⁶⁷⁸⁹⁰¹²³
     n = DecimalNumber("123456789.012")

     print(n.to_string_max_length(12))
         Result: 123456789.01

     print(n.to_string_max_length(11))
         Result: 123456789

     print(n.to_string_max_length(8))
         Result: Overflow